wills106/homeassistant-solax-modbus/README.md

 ------

-I also asked it, if it would have an inpact on any of the other files...
+I also asked it, if it would have an impact on any of the other files...

 ------